betaveros/noulith/README.md

 - Not whitespace- or indentation-sensitive (except for delimiting tokens, of course, but that does matter more than is common: operator symbols can be strung together freely like Haskell or Scala).
 In particular, newlines don't mean anything; semicolons everywhere.
 (I can foresee myself regretting this choice so we might revisit it later.)
 - Declare variables with `:=`.
 (I never would have considered this on my own, but then I read the [Crafting Interpreters design note](https://craftinginterpreters.com/statements-and-state.html#design-note) and was just totally convinced.)
 - List concatenation is `++`.
 String concatenation is `$`.
 Maybe?
 Not sure yet.
-- Functions and `for` loops introduce scopes, apparently.
+- Things that introduce scopes: functions, loops, `switch`, `try`, apparently.
 - Everything is an expression.
 - No classes or members or whatever, it's just global functions all the way down.
 Or up.
 - I already said this, but operator precedence is resolved at runtime.